All Episodes

 Why is that?

-Uh it's scary stuff.
+It's scary stuff.

-And so, yeah, they were having weekly meetings, they were warning them of a Russian hack and leak operation.
+They were warning them of a Russian hack and leak operation.

 They knew the laptop was real.

-Yel Ross, in a sworn affidavit, said that they specifically mentioned the Hunter Biden laptop.
+Yoel Ross, in a sworn affidavit, said that they specifically mentioned the Hunter Biden laptop.

-Miranda Devine has said that her emails were being monitored, so they knew exactly when the story was going to break.
+Miranda Devine has said that her emails were being monitored so they knew exactly when the story was going to break.

-You couldn't find the story online, it was being suppressed on platforms.
+You couldn't find the story online.

-I mean, again, people have the right to to learn about this information and make their own decisions, Sean.
+I mean, again, people have the right to learn about this information and make their own decisions, Sean.

 That's really what this comes down to.